metroproxyn/Technical-Aspects-for-Technical-Writers/Learn API Technical Writing REST.md

 * The URL can contain IDs to narrow information
 * For example, the URL to return information about user with ID 12345 might be: http:/api.example.com/users/12345

+#### Formats

+One of the REST features is that it is completely independent of the format.
+The data sent and returned can be of any format.
+JSON is the most common; XML is also widely used.
+Can be media types, like images, sound files, etc.

+#### Stateless

+REST is stateless.
+In this case, "stateless" means that the server does not keep track of the state of the device.
+For example, pagination with "Load more" button in the web pages and browser keeps track and do all the math.

+#### SOAP comparison

+SOAP is the **S**imple **O**bject **A**ccess **P**rotocol.
+* Previously the most common web API.
+* Not actually all that simple.
+* XML only.
+* Protocol instead of a design pattern.
+Thus, the design had to follow strict standards.

 (TBD)